SeanTomlinson30/seantomlinson30.github.io/_posts/2019-3-26-academia-or-industry.md

 > Please don’t ask us when we’ll finish and what life after graduate school holds — we might not know yet, and that can be scary.
 We will tell you when we know.
 There are a lot of unknowns; instead, tell us you will be there no matter how it turns out.

-This particular question of "what're you going to do after your PhD", is indeed a scary one and having the support of family to alleviate the self-constructed pressure to always have the answer definitely helps.
-However, I recently took steps to attempt to resolve this question for myself.
+This particular question of "what're you going to do after your PhD", is indeed a scary one and having the support of family to alleviate the self-constructed pressure to always have the answer definitely helps; but, I 100% do not know the answer to that question.

+I recently took steps to attempt to resolve this question.
 I always imagined that I would stay in academia, and as it currently stands I'm ~80% leaning towards academia as my career path of choice.
 However, I can't help but think that I have no first-hand experience of working in industry as a scientist.
 As a PhD student, you'll have completed an undergraduate of typically 3 years, and perhaps a masters degree of 1 year; top that off with a 3 or 4 year PhD and you've had time to hear the positive and negative of academia - and perhaps hear the horror stories of the limited autonomy and profit-oriented grind of industry research.

 Typically, PhD students have a breadth of post-doctoral researchers and senior members of staff to talk to about career options.
 However, it feels as though there's a selection bias in those available for advice, as those people have been some amount of successful in the academic route, so are more likely to provide a positive account of having chosen academia overthe industry.
 More and more, PhD funders and programme leads are encouraging their students to seeks external opportunities for career development.
 I feel lucky that in my case, both my funding body and programme management are extremely supportive of these type of endeavours.